 Renting a Car in San Francisco – Yay or Nay?

 I would say renting a car is essential no matter where you go in California and particularly in Los Angeles.
 However, in SF it can sometimes be a liability because finding parking is a nightmare.

 I was just fine with and without a car in the city, as Uber works just fine, and a trip on a famous trolley is a must for a first-time visitor.
 Additionally, there are also tour buses and Hop On Hop Off tours that you can take with the All-Inclusive Pass.

 I like having a car in the city as it allows me to explore some lesser touristy spots without having to wait for an Uber.
 I’m not the biggest fan of walking in SF, especially not in heels as the city is like a mountain.

 Dress Accordingly – San Francisco Isn’t Usually Warm

-Many foreigners coming to San Francisco are making a mistake of packing up summer dresses and bikinis for the beach… Because it’s California.
+Many foreigners coming to San Francisco are making the mistake of packing up summer dresses and bikinis for the beach… Because it’s California.

 Let me tell you that San Francisco is rarely hot.
 While it can be warm and you will be able to wear a summer dress, always keep a jacket with you as well.

 It’s usually very windy in the city which makes it cold.
 I’m also yet to go to the beach for sunbathing – I’m usually sitting on the beach wrapped in a sweater, haha!
 And if you’re thinking of swimming, think again – water is freezing around Northern California.